Dutch Chocolate Cake with Fruit

 TABLE Magazine’s Dutch correspondent, Marian Flint, brings us a story of Old World chocolate.
 The Netherlands is famous for its skill with this most seductive of sweets.
 Put in on your travel list…for next year?

-Just north of Amsterdam, near the Zaan River in Zaandijk, a bustling cacao industry took root in the first half of the 19thcentury.
-The windmills in Zaandijk were used to grind the cacao beans.
+Just north of Amsterdam, near the Zaan River in Zaandijk, a bustling cacao industry took root in the first half of the 19th century.
+They would use the windmills in Zaandijk to grind the cacao beans.

 A large amount of the world’s cacao beans is still processed in this region.
 Amsterdam is the worlds’ biggest transshipment port for cacao beans.
 Zaandijk attracts visitors from around the globe.
 Everyone always remarks about the aroma of chocolate in the air.